DevNinja56/depoiq-assessment/frontend/README.md

 ## Overview

-This is the frontend for **Depo IQ**, built using React, Next.js, Ant Design, and TailwindCSS.
+This is the frontend for **Depo IQ**, built using React.js, Ant Design, and TailwindCSS.
 It provides a responsive, modern UI for managing topics, including listing and adding topics.

 ## Features